 Confirm that you're following SMS best practices, rules, and regulations for the destination country or AWS Region where you send your SMS messages.

-If you send SMS messages to India using local routes, first pre-register your dedicated alphabetic sender ID.
+If you send SMS messages to India using local routes, first preregister your dedicated alphabetic sender ID.
 Then, use the DLT registered template.
-For more information, see Special requirements for sending SMS messages to recipients in India.
+When adding content to SMS messages, make sure that it exactly matches the content in the DLT registered template.
+For more information, see Sender ID registration requirements for India.

 Troubleshoot single device delivery issues